covscript/covscript/README.md

 ***Due to academic stress, the author may not be able to fix all the bugs in time.
 If you have some problems, please raise in the issue, thank you for your understanding.***
 ## Language features ##
 1. Complete compiler front end
-2. Dynamic type
-3. Compile-time optimization
+2. Compile-time optimization
-4. Reference count garbage collector
+3. Reference count garbage collector
-5. C/C++ Native Interface
+4. C/C++ Native Interface
-6. Regular Expression
+5. Regular Expression
-7. Darwin Universal CGL
+6. Darwin Universal CGL
-8. SQLite3 Database
+7. SQLite3 Database
-9. ASIO Network
+8. ASIO Network

 ## Use the Covariant Script programming language ##
 [CovScript Document](https://github.com/covscript/covscript-docs)